videosoft/vs-angularx-qrcode/projects/angularx-qrcode/README.md

 **Angular 18 and Ionic with angularx-qrcode 18**

 ```
-npm install angularx-qrcode --save
-# Or with yarn
 yarn add angularx-qrcode
 ```

 **Angular 17 and Ionic with angularx-qrcode 17**

 ```
-npm install angularx-qrcode@17.0.1 --save
-# Or with yarn
 yarn add angularx-qrcode@17.0.1
 ```

 **Angular 16 and Ionic with angularx-qrcode 16**

 ```
-npm install angularx-qrcode@16.0.2 --save
-# Or with yarn
 yarn add angularx-qrcode@16.0.2
 ```

 **Angular 15 and Ionic with angularx-qrcode 15**

 ```
-npm install angularx-qrcode@15.0.1 --save
-# Or with yarn
 yarn add angularx-qrcode@15.0.1
 ```